CalvinLloyd117/CraftBanzi/README.md

 1. Navigate to the **Entries* Tab in the back-end.
 2. Select the entry type you wish to add, and click new entry, or select New entry from the drop-down list.
 3. Fill out the Entry Form completely, ensuring that all **Fields** indicated with a * are filled out.
 If the Entry is not entirely filled out, it cannot be added the the site.
-However, incomplete entries will be placed in a draft state, and you can always come back to finish it later.
+Incomplete entries will be placed in a draft state, and you can always come back to finish it later.
 4. Once the entry has been filled out, select *Create Entry* at the top right.
+You must also ensure that the entry is *enabled* for it to appear on the live site.
+Entries can be enabled/disabled by clicking on an entry, and clicking the enabled/disabled switch on the right-hand side of the entry edit panel.

 Most **Fields** within an entry are straight forward, and have instructions above them.